-- Submit the completed forms for admission to candidacy and an approved program of study to the Dean of the School of Graduate Studies.
+- Submit the completed forms for admission to candidacy and an approved program of study to the Dean of the College of Graduate and Continuing Studies.

 Ideally, the program of study is filed well in advance of the published deadline.
 When the application for candidacy is approved, the student may be considered a candidate for the graduate degree.
-When the program of study is filed with the School of Graduate Studies after the published deadline, graduation will be delayed until all program requirements have been verified.
+When the program of study is filed with the College of Graduate and Continuing Studies after the published deadline, graduation will be delayed until all program requirements have been verified.

-Change in Program of Study - Changes in the planned program of study for candidacy must be approved by the Dean of the School of Graduate Studies.
+Change in Program of Study - Changes in the planned program of study for candidacy must be approved by the Dean of the College of Graduate and Continuing Studies.
 Forms for program changes are available in the Graduate Studies office or through its web site.

 Submission of the Thesis - Students must submit theses in the format prescribed at the time of submission.
 All students submitting theses and dissertations must pay a microfilming fee.
 Students seeking exemption from electronic submission of the thesis will still be responsible for microfilming.
-More detailed instructions are available from the School of Graduate Studies .
+More detailed instructions are available from the College of Graduate and Continuing Studies .

-The School of Graduate Studies publishes a Guide to the Preparation of Theses and Dissertations, available from https://www.etsu.edu/gradschool/etd/guides.php
+The College of Graduate and Continuing Studies publishes a Guide to the Preparation of Theses and Dissertations, available from https://www.etsu.edu/gradschool/etd/guides.php

 Graduate Faculty Representation at Thesis Defenses - The defense of the thesis is a formal gathering at which the master’s candidate presents and defends the thesis to members of the university community.
 The defense is a capstone event in the development of graduate students as scholars, professionals, or future teachers and must entail open and fair exchange of scholarly views.
 A member of the graduate faculty from outside the candidate’s committee and department must be present at the defense to monitor the process.